6 Steps to Better Team Communication

 HOW TO WRITE EMAILS THAT GET READ

-• Keep the emails short.
-If there is too much to share to keep it short, move some of the content to a Word document and attach it to the email, or consider holding in-person meetings or conference calls;
+Keep the emails short.
+If there is too much to share, keep it short, move some of the content to a Word document, and attach it to the email, or consider holding in-person meetings or conference calls.

-• Close the email with a summary of key points.
-If the email is simply informational, no action items, a bulleted list summarizing the main points will be adequate.
-If you need the reader to do something, end the email with a clear call to action (i.e. “Due Dates” or “Next Steps”).
+Close the email with a summary of key points.
+If the email is informational with no action items, a bulleted list summarizing the main points will suffice.
+If you need the reader to take action, end the email with a clear call to action (e.g., “Due Dates” or “Next Steps”).

-• Managing a proposal team can be challenging because the members may represent a variety of technical areas and have different communication preferences and work styles, and even (in the case of large proposal teams representing multiple partners) different employers.
-You may also have team members who work remotely and in a different time zone than the majority of team members.
-With all of these variables, communication within the team can quickly go awry, with deadlines misunderstood or not met, decisions around the proposal’s direction being misinterpreted or ignored, and persistent confusion around team roles.
+Managing a proposal team can be challenging because the members may represent a variety of technical areas and have different communication preferences and work styles, and even (in the case of large proposal teams representing multiple partners) different employers.
+You may also have team members who work remotely and in a different time zone from the majority of the team.
+With all of these variables, communication within the team can quickly go awry, with deadlines misunderstood or missed, decisions about the proposal’s direction misinterpreted or ignored, and persistent confusion about team roles.

 SETTING YOUR TEAM UP FOR SUCCESS

-No matter how great your organizational skills, miscommunications will still occur to some degree during the proposal-writing phase.
+No matter how strong your organizational skills, miscommunication will occur to some degree during the proposal-writing phase.
 You may find yourself repeatedly handling questions such as:

 1. Discuss how team communication will be handled

-After there has been a decision to move forward with a grant opportunity, you’ll want to schedule a meeting with all stakeholders as soon as possible to discuss the proposal calendar, roles for each team member, and the proposal strategy.
+Once a decision has been made to move forward with a grant opportunity, schedule a meeting with all stakeholders as soon as possible to discuss the proposal timeline, roles for each team member, and the proposal strategy.

 During this kick-off meeting, the team members should decide how they will communicate with one another.
 Some things to discuss include:

-Are all communications going to be handled by email?
-If so, are all team members to be included in all communications, or are there going to be subgroups (e.g., anything related to the budget will go the finance and proposal leads only)?
+Will all communications be handled via email?
+If so, will all team members be included in all communications, or will there be subgroups (e.g., budget-related items will go to the finance and proposal leads only)?

-If email is not going to be the main form of communication, what will be used?
-Is the group going to rely on a Web-based work platform such as Microsoft’s SharePoint to post questions and background content, store the proposal drafts, and manage the review process, etc.?
-If a Web-based worksite will be used, make sure everyone can access the site, that the site is secure, and that your files are regularly backed up.
-If SharePoint or something similar is chosen, it is important to confirm the willingness of the team members to use a Web-based site instead of relying on email.
+If email is not the primary form of communication, what will be used?
+Will the group rely on a web-based platform, such as Microsoft SharePoint, to post questions and background content, store proposal drafts, and manage the review process?
+If a Web-based worksite will be used, ensure everyone can access it, the site is secure, and your files are regularly backed up.
+If SharePoint or a similar platform is chosen, it is important to confirm team members' willingness to use a Web-based site instead of relying on email.

 How often will the group meet?
 Weekly?
 Daily check-ins?
-Are the meetings going to be in-person or by phone/Skype?
-What time will the meeting be, factoring in all the time zones represented by the group?
+Will the meetings be in person or by phone/Skype?
+What time works for the meeting, accounting for all time zones represented by the group?

 2. Collect and distribute contact information

 At the launch meeting, if not before, you should create a team contact list.
-Information to collect includes name, email address, phone number and/or Skype address, role on the team, and organizational affiliation (if multiple partners are involved with the proposal).
+Information to collect includes name, email address, phone number, and/or Skype address, role on the team, and organizational affiliation (if multiple partners are involved with the proposal).
 The contact list should be distributed to team members following the kick-off meeting.
-This will allow everyone time to look over the list and confirm that their information is complete and correct.
+This will give everyone time to review the list and confirm that their information is complete and correct.

 3. Maintain a proposal calendar with current due dates

-A proposal calendar can be informal, such as a bulleted list with due dates and deliverables, or it can be a formal, weekly calendar with the due dates for each deliverable added under the appropriate date.
+A proposal calendar can be informal, such as a bulleted list with due dates and deliverables, or formal, with a weekly calendar showing due dates for each deliverable listed under the appropriate date.

 The bulleted list approach may be best if you are planning to use email for all team communications; a more traditional calendar works well if the proposal will be managed through a platform like SharePoint, which includes a customizable calendar feature.
-Regardless of the format you choose, it's important to keep the calendar up-to-date and to share the revised version with the team.
+Regardless of the format you choose, it's important to keep the calendar up to date and share the revised version with the team.

 4. Send reminders of upcoming deadlines

-Sending individual team members reminders of upcoming deadlines is usually appreciated, especially by those who may leave writing assignments to the last minute.
+Sending individual team members reminders about upcoming deadlines is usually appreciated, especially for those who tend to leave writing assignments to the last minute.
 However, it can be tricky to calibrate your reminders so you are sending the right number of reminders at the right time.
-Too many reminders may come across as nagging, while too few reminders, or reminders too close to the deadline, may not serve their intended purpose.
+Too many reminders can come across as nagging, while too few or reminders too close to the deadline may not serve their intended purpose.

-To help address these challenges, one approach is to go over how reminders will work during the initial team meeting, which will ensure there are no surprises during the proposal period.
+To address these challenges, one approach is to review how reminders will be handled during the initial team meeting to avoid surprises during the proposal period.
 For example, you can notify the team that "email reminders will be sent out 3 days before every deadline."

 5. Create an email template so team members learn what to expect from your communications